Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

 ------------------------
 We assume your ISP is blocking port 25 inbound and outbound.
 Login to noip.com and register for the Mail Reflector service.
-This service has to be paid for.
+This service has to be paid for, a better alternative would be
+having a static IP address with all ports opened.

 Configure the following settings.